-“Controlling party” means the motor carrier, broker, or entity that directs or otherwise manages the day-to-day operation of one or more fleets under common ownership or control to serve its customers or clients.
+“Controlling party” means a motor carrier, broker, or entity that directs or otherwise manages the day-to-day operation of one or more vehicles under its common ownership or control to serve its customers or clients.

 “Corporate parent” means a business that possesses the majority of shares in another business.

-“Day cab tractor” means an on-road tractor without a berth designed for resting or sleeping at the back of the cab and is not a yard tractor.
+“Day cab tractor” means an on-road tractor without a berth designed for resting or sleeping at the back of the cab and that is not a yard tractor.

-“Declared emergency event” means the time period of an emergency event declared or duly proclaimed by a local governing body, state Governor, or the President of the United States during the emergency conditions described in California Government Code section 8558.
+“Declared emergency event” means the time period of an emergency event declared or duly proclaimed by a local governing body, state Governor, or the President of the United States during any of the conditions or degrees of emergency described in California Government Code section 8558.

 “Dedicated snow removal vehicle” means a vehicle that has permanently affixed snow removal equipment such as a snow blower or auger and is operated exclusively to remove snow from public roads, private roads, or other paths to allow on-road vehicle access.